Dieppe 80th Anniversary

 Monday August 15

-This morning we depart for the Normandy coast, to visit sites from D-Day of June 1944.
-We will walk the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
+This morning we will walk the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
 A visit inside the Juno Beach Centre is included, along with a tour of the German command bunker hidden below the sand dunes.
+The Juno Beach Centre is your home away from home in Normandy, and you will be especially proud of the young staff who come from Canada to work here as guides.

 We also visit Juno at Bernières-sur-Mer and the famous Canada House, along with the nearby defenses.
-This home is one of the most iconic of all sites in Normandy.
+This home is one of the most iconic of all sites in Normandy, and you will appreciate a personal invitation from the owner of the home to visit inside.

 In the afternoon we visit the hallowed grounds of Bény-sur-Mer Canadian War Cemetery, the burial place of 2,044 Canadians who fell in the early hours of D-Day and the subsequent liberation of Normandy.
-Overnight Bayeux - hotel tba.
+Overnight Bayeux - Novotel.
 [B,L]

 Tuesday August 16

-The afternoon allows you time to explore the local village of Bayeux.
+We get back to Bayeux for some mid-afternoon exploration.
 You may wish to consider taking in the 1,000-year-old Bayeux Tapestry which depicts events leading to William the Conqueror's invasion of England, or perhaps peek inside the enormous cathedral.
 Bayeux is also a wonderful location for photography, the town having been mostly spared the destructive fighting of the war.
-Overnight Bayeux - hotel tba.
+Overnight Bayeux - Novotel.
 [B,L]

 Wednesday August 17